khulnasoft/pr-insight/docs/docs/tools/improve.md

 ## Suggestion tracking 💎
 `Platforms supported: GitHub, GitLab`

-Khulnasoft Merge employs an novel detection system to automatically [identify](https://pr-insight-docs.khulnasoft.com/core-abilities/impact_evaluation/) AI code suggestions that PR authors have accepted and implemented.
+PR-Insight employs an novel detection system to automatically [identify](https://pr-insight-docs.khulnasoft.com/core-abilities/impact_evaluation/) AI code suggestions that PR authors have accepted and implemented.

 Accepted suggestions are also automatically documented in a dedicated wiki page called `.pr_insight_accepted_suggestions`, allowing users to track historical changes, assess the tool's effectiveness, and learn from previously implemented recommendations in the repository.
 An example [result](https://github.com/Khulnasoft/pr-insight/wiki/.pr_insight_accepted_suggestions):